TomEvin/neat/README.md

 Alan Wake II | PC | currently just plan!

 ---
-##About Northlight Engine
+<h2>About Northlight Engine</h2>

 Northlight is a game engine, created and developed by Remedy Entertainment.
 The engine introduced with Alan Wake game in 2010 on Xbox360.
 Back then the engine had no public name, so everyone called it Alan Wake Engine.
 This was not changed until Quantum Break, when the engine was named officially to Northlight.
 On the surface, on the archivum/container file level, not much changed.
-This is why my tools (AW Tool, Northlight Tool, n^e^at) were/are backward compatible since first Alan Wake.
+This is why my tools (AW Tool, Northlight Tool, n<sup>e</sup>at) were/are backward compatible since first Alan Wake.
 Of course in the background the engine evolved since the beginning huge, added more and more new features.

 The Northlight Engine games:
 - 2010 - Alan Wake (under Alan Wake engine)